saadchow/ShowTime/README.md

 ### Getting Started 🌱

-To get started with ShowTime, visit our [deployed app](https://show-time-a09774f7fe38.herokuapp.com/).
+To get started with ShowTime, visit [the deployed app](https://show-time-a09774f7fe38.herokuapp.com/).
 You can log in and start tracking your favorite shows in no time!

 ## Next Steps 🚀

-- Add by-episode completion based tracker to specific show.
+- Add by-episode completion-based tracker to a specific show.
 - Add links to watch a show on popular streaming sites or watch shows natively.
 - Add messaging functionality to allow users to connect with others and explore interesting shows together.